What to Expect from Oral Probiotics: 6 Key Points

 6. Improves Mental Health

-Good oral health = good gut health, and good gut health equals good brain health!
+A healthy mouth contributes to good gut health, and good gut health equals good brain health!

 On top of this, probiotics can boost cognitive function, reduce stress levels, and enhance overall mental well-being.